-- 68. Therefore, the Panel finds that Al Ittihad must have known full well that the Coach was free to seek employment at another club in Saudi Arabia and could not reasonably have assumed otherwise, despite what it claims now.
-For his part, the Coach had no legal reason to represent to Al Ittihad that he would not work for another club, so that the suggestion that he did so with fraudulent intent, is highly improbable. - 69.
-As a result, the Panel dismisses Al Ittihad's claim that the Settlement Agreement is null and void on the ground of fraudulent misrepresentation. - 70.
-The Panel notes that by the Settlement Agreement the parties validly settled any dispute they had with respect to the termination of the Employment Contract.
-Any dispute in that respect, and chiefly with regard to whether the Employment Contract was terminated by Al Ittihad with or without just cause, cannot be challenged in this arbitration. - 71.
+- to Al Ittihad that he would not work for another club, so that the suggestion that he did so with fraudulent intent, is highly improbable. - 71.
+As a result, the Panel dismisses Al Ittihad's claim that the Settlement Agreement is null and void on the ground of fraudulent misrepresentation. - 72.
+The Panel notes the submission that the Coach made insulting remarks on the internet about the club's management.
+Whether or not he did so, the remark in which he is said to have used the word "cancer" in a derogatory manner was made on 9 April 2013, after the conclusion of the Settlement Agreement dated 28 March 2013.
+The Panel therefore fails to understand the relevance of this point as an alleged basis for attacking the Settlement Agreement. - The Panel notes that by the Settlement Agreement the parties validly settled any dispute they had with respect to the termination of the Employment Contract.
+Any dispute in that respect, and chiefly with regard to whether the Employment Contract was terminated by Al Ittihad with or without just cause, cannot be challenged in this arbitration. - 74.
 The Panel was impressed by the documentary evidence arising in the period May to July 2013 in which it is clear that Al Ittihad made various promises of payment to the Coach.
 On one occasion, it stated that it was awaiting some sponsorship money before being able to pay what was due under the Settlement Agreement.
 The Panel regards this evidence as a perfectly proper acknowledgment of Al Ittihad's liabilities under the Settlement Agreement, but as being wholly inconsistent with its current stance.
-There is no material evidence that was not available to Al Ittihad at this juncture, which might have led it to conduct itself differently. - 72.
-The Panel underlines and regards as significant that Al Ittihad did not raise any issue before the Single Judge, not only with regard to the alleged fraud, but also with respect to the existence of a just cause for termination of the Employment Contract and does not put forward any valid justification for the fact that it did not bring its claim for USD 15,000 against the Coach and Al Nassr in the proceedings before the Single Judge. - 73.
-As a result, all claims brought by Al Ittihad against the Coach and Al Nassr, seeking to obtain compensation for breach of contract or for inducement, are dismissed. - 74.
-The above conclusions make it irrelevant for the Panel to consider whether Al Nassr has standing to be sued in this arbitration to answer Al Ittihad's claim that it was induced by the Coach to enter (by misrepresentation) into the Settlement Agreement (and before that to cause the termination of the Employment Contract). - 75.
+There is no material evidence that was not available to Al Ittihad at this juncture, which might have led it to conduct itself differently. - 75.
+The Panel underlines and regards as significant that Al Ittihad did not raise any issue before the Single Judge, not only with regard to the alleged fraud, but also with respect to the existence of a just cause for termination of the Employment Contract and does not put forward any valid justification for the fact that it did not bring its claim for USD 6,650,000 against the Coach and Al Nassr in the proceedings before the Single Judge. - 76.
+As a result, all claims brought by Al Ittihad against the Coach and Al Nassr, seeking to obtain compensation for breach of contract or for inducement, are dismissed. - 77.
+The above conclusions make it irrelevant for the Panel to consider whether Al Nassr has standing to be sued in this arbitration to answer Al Ittihad's claim that it was induced by the Coach to enter (by misrepresentation) into the Settlement Agreement (and before that to cause the termination of the Employment Contract). - 78.
 Al Ittihad's claims are in any case to be dismissed. - ii.
-Did Al Ittihad comply with its obligations under the Settlement Agreement? - 76.
-In view of the Panel's conclusion that the Coach did not induce Al Ittihad to enter into the Settlement Agreement by fraud, the Panel is prevented from assessing whether the Coach or Al Ittihad was responsible for the termination of the Employment Contract, since the Settlement Agreement unequivocally declared the following:
+Did Al Ittihad comply with its obligations under the Settlement Agreement? - In view of the Panel's conclusion that the Coach did not induce Al Ittihad to enter into the Settlement Agreement by fraud, the Panel is prevented from assessing whether the Coach or Al Ittihad was responsible for the termination of the Employment Contract, since the Settlement

+Agreement unequivocally declared the following: